Houston High-Asset Divorce Attorney

 Are you divorcing a high-income spouse?
 Are you worried about the fate of material possessions accumulated during your marriage?
 For quality divorce representation that preserves your investment in your marriage, come to Law Thompson, P.C.

-Answers To Your Questions About High-Asset Divorces
+FAQs About High-Asset Divorces

 The more you have at stake, the more questions you may have.
 If you’re heading towards a divorce and worry about what will happen to your wealth and property, we can give you the answers you need.
 Here are a few our clients ask us the most: